Film: Faces of Death

 - Lighter and Softer: The fourth film (and Worst of...) takes on a noticeably more tongue in cheek tone, thanks to Dr. Flellis being a far more sardonic narrator than his predecessor was.

 - Medal of Dishonor: The VHS and DVD releases of each film take pleasure in announcing how many countries they're currently banned in.

 - Retcon: Dr. Gross's death is explained away as the result of botched surgery by Dr. Flellis in Worst of..., but then changed by the fourth film to him being Driven to Suicide as a result of witnessing so much death.

 - Stock Footage: The second film is almost entirely made up of real footage, and the other films also generally use some too.

 - You Look Familiar:

-- The leader of the flesh-eating cult in the first film apparently started stooping to petty crime and got shot while trying to hold up a convenience store, which so pissed him off that he seemed to brutally murder his girlfriend, but apparently was acquitted and took up a new career driving ambulances.
-In reality, of course, all these are cameos by John Alan Schwartz.
+- The leader of the flesh-eating cult in the first film apparently started stooping to petty crime and got shot while trying to hold up a convenience store, which so pissed him off that he seemed to brutally murder his girlfriend, but apparently got out of the trial by faking his death and subsequently took up a new career driving ambulances.
+In reality, all these are cameos by John Alan Schwartz.

 - Similarly, Dr. Flellis apparently got really depressed at one point and threw himself off a building, which was caught on camera and shown in the third film, but he somehow recovered and resumed his medical career just in time to host Worst of....